-For information about what is installed during the installation phase and what is configured during the configuration phase, refer to Introduction to Installing Enterprise Manager Using the Software-Only Method.
+For information about what is installed during the installation phase and what is configured during the configuration phase, refer to Introduction to Installing Enterprise Manager Using the Software Only with Plug-ins Method.

-Install Only the Software Along With Plugins
+Install Only the Software With Plug-ins

-This installation type enables you to install the software binaries of Enterprise Manager Cloud Control along with Plugins at one point, and configure it at a later point.
+This installation type enables you to install the software binaries of Enterprise Manager Cloud Control with plug-ins at one point, and configure it at a later point.

 This approach helps you divide the installation process into two phases, mainly the installation phase and the configuration phase.
-Understandably, the installation phase takes less time compared to the configuration phase because the installation phase involves only copying of binaries.
+Understandably, the installation phase takes less time compared to the configuration phase because the installation phase involves only copying of software binaries.

-For information about what is installed during the installation phase and what is configured during the configuration phase, refer to Introduction to Installing Enterprise Manager Using the Software-Only Method.
+For information about what is installed during the installation phase and what is configured during the configuration phase, refer to Introduction to Installing Enterprise Manager Using the Software Only with Plug-ins Method.